sfu-ireceptor/turnkey-service/README.md

 **Dockerized instances (ir-dev, ir-staging, production)**

-Dockerized instances may be started/stopped/restarted using the supplied systemd script: host/systemd/ireceptor-repository.service.
+Dockerized instances may be started/stopped/restarted using the supplied systemd script *host/systemd/ireceptor.service*.
 It can be accessed as follows:

 ```
-$ sudo systemctl <ACTION> ireceptor-repository
+$ sudo systemctl <ACTION> ireceptor
 # <ACTION> can be either: stop, start, or restart
 ```

-In most cases, a simple restart command is sufficient to bring up ireceptor-repository.
+In most cases, a simple restart command is sufficient to bring up ireceptor.
 The restart command will attempt to stop all running docker-compose instances, and it is generally successful.
 However, if it encounters any problems then you can just stop instances manually and try it again.
 Use the docker process listing